camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/kubernetes-helm.md

 ---
 id: kubernetes-helm
 title: "Camunda Helm charts"
+description: "Camunda provides continuously improved Helm charts that are not cloud provider-specific, so you can choose your Kubernetes provider."
 ---

-Camunda provides contionously improved Helm charts that are available here: [Camunda Platform Helm Charts](https://github.com/camunda/camunda-platform-helm).
+Camunda provides continuously improved Helm charts that are available here: [Camunda Platform Helm Charts](https://github.com/camunda/camunda-platform-helm).
 Those Helm charts are not cloud provider-specific, so you can choose your Kubernetes provider.

 We encourage [reporting issues](https://github.com/camunda/camunda-platform-helm/issues) if you find them.